Aegean Seagull Virtual Airline System

 A nice holiday flight from Athens Hellas to Rovaniemi Finland

-This is the well-known annual event in Aegean Seagull’s calendar and has become a nice tradition for all of us.
-This year is the 10th consecutive one we organize this flight to Rovaniemi.
-Something that makes us really proud, and as we have the honour to organize VATSIM's oldest event, this year we will fly exclusively from Athens Eleftherios Venizelos airport (LGAV) to Rovaniemi (EFRO) Santa'’s Home!
-As in the several previous times, our event coincides with Scandinavia vACC "Fly See Santa 2010" event (Finland vACC was absorbed by vACC Scandinavia-their event was announced just on 11/12), so we expect some fun up there.
-Everyone can take part in this event, no matter if he/she is pilot of Aegean Seagull.
+This is the well-known annual event in Aegean Seagull’s calendar which has become a nice tradition for all of us.
+This year is the 18th consecutive one we organize this flight to Rovaniemi.
+Something that makes us really proud, and having the honour to organize VATSIM's VA oldest event, we will fly from Athens Eleftherios Venizelos airport (LGAV) to Rovaniemi (EFRO) Santa's Home!
+As in the several previous times, our event coincides with VATEUD & Scandinavia vACC "Fly and See Santa" event, so we expect some fun up there.
+Everyone can take part in this event, no matter if he/she is an Aegean Seagull pilot.
 Please feel free to invite your fellow simmers to this flight…Let’s meet altogether and feel the Holiday Spirit in another dimension….

 1. Organizing the Flight